jtalks-org/antarcticle-scala/README.md

 ##Logging
 For logging logback library is used.
 Sample of logging config logger.xml could be found in project/conf folder.
+By default logback writes logs to $USER_HOME/logs/application.log file and STDOUT with DEBUG log level

 In order to use custom logger.xml file on Tomcat you need to logger.file java system property like this: